clot132/Task1-Elevate-Labs/README.md

-# Task1-Elevate-Labs
+Task 1: Scan Your Local Network for Open Ports
+Objective: Learn to discover open ports on devices in your local network to understand network exposure.
+Tools: Nmap (free), Wireshark (optional)

-1. First i installed nmap with sudo apt install nmap
+1. Installed Nmap using the command: sudo apt install nmap

-2. then i used ifconfig to check my ip address for eth0 vmware machine which was inet 192.X.X.X
-3. I ran the command of nmap Tcp Syn scan which was sudo (because i was not root user here) nmap -sS ip address -oN(write it to a file) task1.txt
-4. You can see the task1.txt scan results as for my vmware i found my port 53/tcp open
-5. port 53 is usually used for running dns services and is vulnerable to dns amplification attacks
+2. Found the IP address of my local machine (VMware eth0 interface) using: ifconfig

+      Identified the local IP as: 192.X.X.X

+3. Ran a TCP SYN scan on my own IP address using the following command (as a non-root user): sudo nmap -sS 192.X.X.X -oN task1.txt

+      This saved the scan results to task1.txt.

+4. From the Nmap results, observed that only port 53/tcp was open.

+      Port 53 is used for DNS (Domain Name System) services.

+      It can be vulnerable to DNS amplification attacks if misconfigured or exposed.

+5.Opened Wireshark to analyze live packet traffic.

-6. After the nmap i i openend by wireshark which required me to enter the user password to launch
+ Required entering the user password to launch the tool.

-7. As in my wireshark folder i have attached images of my results
-8. i started my eth0 interface which will start analyzing it on my ip address
-9. In img1 i started wireshark and in img2 my interface has just started and is not receiving any packets because i have not yet started my browser
-10. by starting my firefox browser in kali i have initiated it to start capturing the packets which are going in and on from my computer
-11. img3 justifies the packet analyzing
+6. Started packet capture on the eth0 interface in Wireshark.

+      img1.png: Wireshark launched

+      img2.png: Interface started, no packets received (browser not yet opened)

+      img3.png: Firefox browser started, showing captured network packets

+7. Observed real-time network traffic using Wireshark to understand how browsing activity generates and sends packets.

+8. Scan results were saved in the task1.txt file for documentation and further analysis.

+Security Risk Summary

+The following port was found open and may pose a security risk:

+Port	Service	Risk
+53	DNS	Can be abused for amplification attacks

+Files Included

+nmap/task1nmap.txt – Nmap scan result file

+nmap/image-nmap-syn.png – Nmap scan result in Wireshark

+wireshark/img1.png, wireshark/img2.png, wireshark/img3.png – Wireshark screenshots

+README.md – This documentation